On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

-According to the procedure exemplified above, we compared the sequence trees obtained with different budgets among themselves and also compared each tree against the tree for \referenceP (baseline).
+We compared the sequence trees obtained with different budgets among themselves and also compared each tree against the tree for \referenceP (baseline).
+The intersections of the trees resulting from the algorithms and budgets with the baseline are shown in \Cref{fig:heatmaps-shared-solutions}.
 For \ttbs, we found that between $18-37\%$ of the sequences obtained with time budgets were shared by the \referenceP.
-These percentages were in the range $8-24\%$ for \ccm.
-These numbers would indicate that more than half of the models generated when using budgets differ from those found in the \referenceP.
-As for the intersection of the trees resulting from imposing each budget, we observed an average of $25\%$ of shared sequences for \ccm and variations between $33\%$ and $51\%$ for \ttbs, but without a clear trend with respect to the choice of the algorithms.
-These results are aligned with the observations made for the scatter plots in \Cref{fig:byalgo_scatter_changespas}, indicating that using limited time budgets does not produce many models.

-Regarding the \referenceP, nonetheless, the trees resulting from the time budgets included many more sequences (in terms of types of refactoring actions) than the baseline trees.
+These percentages were in the range $8-14\%$ for \ccm.
+As an exception, we noticed a higher number of shared sequences in \spea for \ttbs.
+Overall, these numbers indicate that more than half of the models generated when using budgets differ from those found in the \referenceP.
+Furthermore, regarding the \referenceP, the trees resulting from the budgets included many more sequences (in terms of types of refactoring actions) than the baseline trees.
 This was a common trend for both case studies, as hinted by \Cref{fig:search-trees-trainticket} and \Cref{fig:search-trees-cocome}, in which the trees on the right are denser than the trees on the left.
-We believe this situation is due to the convergence of the solutions (and the corresponding sequences thereof) near the Pareto front, after a considerable number of evolutions.
+We argue that this situation is due to the convergence of the solutions (and the corresponding sequences thereof) near the Pareto front, after a considerable number of evolutions.

-To further analyze differences in the software models, we computed the frequency of the refactoring actions being used by the sequences in the experiments.
-The intuition here is that the repeated usage of certain actions might be driven by the optimization objectives, which might originate the model differences within a given search space.
-The (normalized) frequency for the four available actions for \ccm and \ttbs is summarized in \Cref{fig:refactions-profiles}.
-Note that every sequence consists of exactly four actions.
+To further analyze the model differences, we computed the frequency of the refactoring actions used at each position of the sequences explored in the experiments.
+The intuition here is that the repeated usage of certain actions is driven by the optimization objectives, which might originate the model differences within a given search space.
+The (normalized) frequency for the four available actions for \ccm and \ttbs is summarized in \Cref{fig:stacked-refactions-ttbs} and \Cref{fig:stacked-refactions-ccm}.